grantnelson-wf/dartCompTest/README.md

 > `pub get`
 > `webdev serve --no-injected-client`

+## On Treatment Timeout

+If a treatment times out it is possible its because the dart compiler got stuck (it does that) use the following command to see if the dart compiler is still alive and needs to be killed.

+> `lsof -P | grep dart`

 ## NOTICE

 The code in the treatments was designed to be extra complicated to